kevinfarrugia/react-recipes/README.md

 When used appropriately, pure components can boost your application's performance by avoiding unnecessary re-renders.
 It performs a _shallow comparison_ of props and state against their previous values and skips the re-render if nothing (shallowly) changed.

-This comparison is reasonably fast (in any case, faster than re-rendering), but be mindful of some situation where you get the worst of both worlds: you perform the comparison, but the component always re-renders anyways.
+This comparison is reasonably fast (in any case, faster than re-rendering), but be mindful of some situations where you get the worst of both worlds: you perform the comparison, but the component always re-renders anyways.
 Don't let this happen to you.

 __Are you sending functions (callbacks)__ to your component?
 Make sure you're not always sending a new function, as with `bind`-ing functions in-place (see [The `property` pattern for callbacks](#the-property-pattern-for-callbacks)).

 __Are you sending children__ to your component?
-Remember that `children` is still a prop, and one _which unfortunately always changes_.
+Remember that `children` is still a prop.
+Unless you're sending a string as the only child for the component, this property _will always change_.
+Drop `React.PureComponent` in this case.

-* If you're piggybacking on `this.props.children` to send a simple value to your component (such as a label string), move it to another property (e.g. 'label'), and keep using `React.PureComponent`.
-* If you send React components via `this.props.children`, drop `React.PureComponent` — when it's render time, `children` will always contain a new value.
+__Are you sending React components__ on any props?
+These props will always change, so you're better off dropping `React.PureComponent`.

 ## Further reading